The Science of Consciousness Conference

 Conscious experience is the state of wakefulness or state of knowing oneself or some-thing within oneself and or being aware of external objects.
 Conscious experiences are mysterious and subjective in nature.
 Recent studies in the field of consciousness suggest that conscious experiences can help in better understanding of feelings, emotions of oneself and others and thus improve the rate of development and quality of life.
 It may also enhance the emotional and cognitive abilities.
 Cognitive abilities are related to mental skills and brain-based functions which play a vital role in growth and development and are needed to carry out any task from the simplest to the most complex.

 These have more to do with the mechanisms of how we learn, remember, problem-solve, and pay attention, rather than with any factual knowledge.
 The present study examines the relationship between conscious experience and cognitive abilities.
 Consciousness quotient and general mental ability of participants (N=270) were assessed.
 Pearson’s correlation was used to identify the relationship between conscious experience and cognitive ability.
 The study also determined the influence of conscious experience in the prediction of cognitive abilities using linear regression analysis.
 The relationship between different dimensions of the consciousness quotient and cognitive abilities are discussed.

 Does Consciousness Quotient Empower Horizontal Leaders?
 A Case-Based Approach in Technological Organisations

 Abhishek Nigam, Rupali Misra, Dayalbagh Educational Institute

-The present study attempts to study the role of consciousness in empowering horizontal leaders in organisations.
-Using a combination of observation and case-based approach, we identify three projects which have been successfully completed in a large multi-national technological organisation.
+The present study attempts to study the role of consciousness in empowering horizontal leaders in organizations.
+Using a combination of observation and case-based approach, we identified three projects which have been successfully completed in a large multi-national technological organization.